-For more information on careers in this field, click on the appropriate profession(s) in the Career Explorer section of this site.
+For more information on careers in this field, see the list on the right.
+For salary ranges, schooling requirements and more, check out the Career Explorer.

-Healthcare is a business and, like every other business, it needs good management to keep it running smoothly.
-The term "medical and health services manager" applies to those professionals who plan, direct, coordinate, and supervise the delivery of healthcare.
+Health care is a business and, like every other business, it needs good management to keep it running smoothly.
+The term "medical and health services manager" applies to those professionals who plan, direct, coordinate and supervise the delivery of health care.

-Last updated: May 23, 2013
+Last updated: December 9, 2013